Bralesfithey History, Family Crest & Coats of Arms

 Early rolls revealed some interesting early spellings.
 The Hundredorum Rolls of 1273 listed Robert de Brailisford, Derbyshire and the Derbyshire Writs of Parliament listed Henry de Braylesford, 1301.

 Early History of the Bralesfithey family

-Another 146 words (10 lines of text) covering the years 1060 and 1450 are included under the topic Early Bralesfithey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bralesfithey research.
+Another 103 words (7 lines of text) covering the years 1060, 1450, 1660 and 1678 are included under the topic Early Bralesfithey History in all our PDF Extended History products and printed products wherever possible.

 Bralesfithey Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Bralesfithey include Braylsford, Braylford, Brayleford, Brailsford, Braylesford, Brawlford, Brawford, Brelisford, Brellisford and many more.